 7. Always Value their Views and Opinions

-Never do the mistake of neglecting the views of your employees who operate virtually.
-They’re also an integral part for your organisation even if they don’t have much face to face meetings with you like the others.
+Never make the mistake of neglecting the views of your employees who operate virtually.
+They’re also an integral part of your organization, even if they don’t have many faces to face meetings with you like the others.

-Virtual employees are the voices of their organisation in the regions from where they might be working from.
-They are the ones who’ll attract the goodwill for your organisation from different parts of the world where there’s potential for business growth.
+Virtual employees are the voices of their organization in the regions from where they might be working.
+They are the ones who’ll attract the goodwill for your organization from different parts of the world where there’s potential for business growth.

-Moreover, their insights are really important for understanding what’s best for a particular region and how to get the things right there.
+Moreover, their insights are crucial for understanding what’s best for a particular region and how to get things right there.